-The Ford ASSET program is a two-year program where students receive an associate’s degree in automotive technology upon graduation.
+The Ford ASSET program is a 2-year program where students receive an associate degree in automotive technology upon graduation.
 The specialized program prepares students for service and repair positions in Ford and Lincoln dealerships, by providing them with the job competencies and skills required for entry-level employment.

 ASSET also offers students the chance to participate in a co-op at a local Ford or Lincoln dealer.
 This means the student will rotate between the classroom and dealership throughout the duration of the program, blending classroom instruction with hands-on learning.

 The GM ASEP program prepares students for careers as GM mechanics, working on Buick, Cadillac, Chevrolet, and GMC vehicles.
 GM ASEP is a joint effort between GM, GM dealers, ACDelco Professional Service Center Program Members, and select colleges across the United States and Canada.